matloff/omsi/READMEecs132.md

 Finally, the student tackled Question 4.
-In contrast to the previous questions, which were math questions even though the answers were expressed in R, this question asked the student to read a full R function.
+In contrast to the previous questions, which were math questions even though the answers were expressed in R, this question asked the student to write a full R function.
 Since this might be hard under the time constraints of an exam, the instructor wrote most of the code, leaving just a couple of blanks for the student to fill in.